mwasiq11/EndPoints-Swagger-W1/README.md

 # Task API

-I built this for the FlyRank Week 2 backend assignment.
-It is a small Express app with in-memory tasks, so restarting the server clears the data.
+I built this endpoints and tested with Swagger.It is a small Express app with in-memory tasks, so restarting the server clears the data.

 ## How to run